cmeeren/Faqt/README.md

 ### Can I use Faqt from C#?

 Feel free, but know that Faqt is designed only for F#.
-The subject names only work correctly for F#, and the API and design and assertion choices are based on F# idioms and expected usage.
+The subject names only work correctly for F#, and the API design and assertion choices are based on F# idioms and expected usage.
 Any support for C# is incidental, and improving or even preserving C# support is out of scope for Faqt.